sxjczzl/Homebrew-brew/docs/Manpage.md

     If `--except` is passed, the methods named `audit_`method`` will not be run.

-    If `--only-cops` is passed, only the given Rubocop cop(s)' violations would be checked.
+    If `--only-cops` is passed, only the given Rubocop cop(s)’ violations would be checked.

-    If `--except-cops` is passed, the given Rubocop cop(s)' checks would be skipped.
+    If `--except-cops` is passed, the given Rubocop cop(s)’ checks would be skipped.

     `audit` exits with a non-zero status if any errors are found.
 This is useful, for instance, for implementing pre-commit hooks.